Winning debates is an immensely helpful skill to have in life.

-When Trump takes the stage and he just agrees with Hillary, he makes her look silly, largely neutralizes her whole speech and makes himself more palatable to large swathes of moderates.
+When Trump takes the stage and he just agrees with Hillary, he neutralizes her whole (indirect) attacked, makes her look terribly silly… and he makes himself more palatable to large swathes of moderates.

 All in one:

-Show Chinks in Their Armor: Nobody Will Notice Yours
+Show Chinks in Their Armor And Nobody Will Notice Yours

 You probably remember children quarreling with each other and repeating to themselves “you are”, “no you are”, “no you are”.

-It can sound silly when it’s done without any supporting argument, but by simply fleshing our a bit your counter-attack, it’s extremely effective to win the argument.
+It can sound silly when it’s done without any supporting argument but add just a little bit of meat around it, minimize your faults while you exaggerate your opponent’s faults… And you got an extremely effective weapon to win the argument.